Format Description Categories

 Web Sites and Pages: Quality and Functionality Factors.

-File type signifiers
+File type signifiers and format identifiers

 ||ARC files are not typically transmitted to users or used in ways that depend on recognition by file type.